miretteamin/HR-Morphed-face-images-detection/README.md

 ### 5. Model Evaluation

-After training, the performance of the model can be evaluated using two different testing methods:
+After training, the performance of the model can be evaluated using three different testing methods:

 1. Per-class evaluation: Conducted using `code/test_section.py`, this method computes test metrics separately for each morph class.
 The results are stored in `results/evaluation_section.json`.